Election Interference: How Foreign Actors Are Shaping U.S. Political Climate

-The primordial concern of Russia's involvement in U.S. elections has once again become a focal point of concern, as reports surfaced about renewed discrimination campaigns and cyberattacks to influence the results in the run-up to the 2024 presidential elections.
-Russia’s continuous interference in U.S elections has become a troubling pattern as it has persisted for nearly a decade.
+The primordial concern of Russia's involvement in the U.S. elections has once again become a focal point of concern, as reports surfaced about renewed discrimination campaigns and cyberattacks to influence the results in the run-up to the 2024 presidential elections.
+Russia’s continuous interference in the U.S. elections has become a troubling pattern as it has persisted for nearly a decade.

 Ahead of this year’s elections, Russian operatives have employed much sophisticated techniques - use of AI-generated deep fakes and highly targeted social media campaigns.
 These online campaigns are designed to exploit the most alienated issues in America including economic disparity and racial tensions.
 Meta, the parent company of Facebook and Instagram has banned two Russian state media outlets like RT and Rossiya Segodnya citing as foreign interference and deceptive influence operations.
 This comes after the US Justice Department charged two RT employees who were found to be involved with amplifying pro-Russian content.
 Microsoft too has suspended more than 20 active Microsoft email accounts which were created by the now-sanctioned government-funded communication agencies ANO Dialog.

 Meta's ban is a result of years of efforts to limit Russian influence since the Ukraine invasion in 2022.
-Meta is criticised for the delay in its action despite the fact that RT previously had millions of followers on both Meta's platforms, sufficient to influence a huge number of Americans.
-Antony Blinken, Secretary of State along with other U.S officials has increased scrutiny of Russian state media and their involvement in funding military support for Russian soldiers in Ukraine.
+Meta is criticized for the delay in its action despite the fact that RT previously had millions of followers on both Meta's platforms, sufficient to influence a huge number of Americans.
+Antony Blinken, Secretary of State along with other the U.S. officials has increased scrutiny of Russian state media and their involvement in funding military support for Russian soldiers in Ukraine.

 So far, Russia's efforts are primarily targeted to show the conflict and amplify existing political divisions.
 There are also some credible allegations that Russian hackers tried to breach the digital infrastructure of both political parties.
 Though none of the attempts was successful due to high cybersecurity measures.
 Despite that, Russian-linked accounts were able to disseminate disinformation in the public discourse.
 This led to confusion and mistrust among the citizens of the United States about the electoral process.